It offers a high-quality, secure, no frills VPN service with awesome performance.

 Support – The support team is also top-notch based on all my interactions.
 They do not outsource support and handle all requests internally with their own professional staff.

-Support is offered through tickets (email), and reply times were fast with all my inquiries (usually same day).
+Support is offered through tickets (email), and reply times were fast with all my inquiries (under 24 hours).

 VPN.ac may just be one of the best-kept secrets in the VPN market.
 As a smaller provider that puts minimal emphasis on marketing, it goes largely unnoticed.
-Nonetheless, it excelled in all testing for this review and offers many benefits in terms of privacy and security.
-Based on the overall performance and testing results, VPN.ac remains one of the top recommendations on RestorePrivacy.
+Nonetheless, it is a very advanced VPN service that is built on a premium network of dedicated servers, giving you both security and high performance.